 The beginning of my final year in 2013 saw an inspiration in the form of a TED talk by Dr. Rafaello D’andrea which brought up the plethora of capabilities and applications of multirotor vehicles.
 With that ambition we began working on drones for our final year project.
 The same platform now hosts the applications developed at RADLAB, SFIT.
 Despite many falls and crashes that Phoenix has endured, it serves an inspiration to undergrads of SFIT.
 Phoenix is now resting in the lab until the time when the blanket ban on drones in the city is lifted.
 Below are some of the projects I implemented on Phoenix.

-In this application under developement, we are trying to create a geo tagged map of a farmland from pictures captured by the drone.
+In this application under development, we are trying to create a geo-tagged map of a farmland from pictures captured by the drone.
 The quadcopter is equipped with a SJ4000 camera on a 2- axis gimbal.
 The weather was sunny, the sky was clear and winds were flowing almost evenly with occasional speed variations.
-The plantation consisted of parallel columns of green chili crops about one and half feet away from each other.
+The plantation consisted of parallel columns of green Chili crops about one and half feet away from each other.
 The crops had grown to a height of 1.5 -2 ft.
-Every 25 ft in the same field were chickoo trees which had grown to a height of about 8-12 ft.
+Every 25 ft in the same field were Chickoo trees which had grown to a height of about 8-12 ft.
 This location was selected based on the even distribution and growth of the crop.
 The Quadcopter was flown at a height of 25-35 ft over the field with the camera mounted to face the land providing a top view of the crops.
 The whole length of the test field was covered in 3 minutes.

 During our interaction with an academician working on Wireless Sensor